goauthentik/authentik/website/docs/troubleshooting/postgres/upgrade_docker.md

 ### Delete your old database

 :::::danger
-Do not execute this step without checking that step 3 completed successfully
+Do not execute this step without checking that the backup (previous step) completed successfully.
 :::::

 If you use Docker volumes: `docker volume rm -f authentik_database`.